aditibindlish/Pandas-Challenge/README.md

 ### Highest-Performing Schools (by % Overall Passing)

-Create a DataFrame that highlights the top 5 performing schools based on % Overall Passing.
-Include the following metrics:
+Created a DataFrame that highlights the top 5 performing schools based on % Overall Passing.
+Includes the following metrics:

 * School name
 * School type